A Chiral ${\Lambda}$-$\mathfrak{bms}_4$ Symmetry of AdS$_4$ Gravity: Derivation of the -algebra from CFT

 \subsection{Normal ordered quasi-primaries of interest}

-After having declared our set of simple primaries, now we need the list of relevant quasi-primaries that are normal ordered product between any two of these primaries.
-In terms of the modes of a primary \bea \phi_{i,n} = \oint \frac{dz}{2\pi i} z^{n+ h_i -1} \phi_i(z) \eea the normal ordered product is defined by \bea (\phi_i \phi_j)_n = \sum_{k > -h_i} \phi_{j,n-k} \phi_{i,k} + \sum_{k \le -h_i} \phi_{i,k} \phi_{j, n-k} ~ . \eea We need to consider normal ordered products of our currents such as { } and their derivatives.
+The relevant quasi-primaries that are normal ordered product between any two of the simple primaries defined in the last paragraphs are, { } and their derivatives.
 Among these there is exactly one chiral operator of dimension $h \le 2$ and it is $(J_aJ_b)(w)$ which has $h=2$.
 It is easy to see that the symmetric tensor $(J_{(a}J_{b)})(w)$ is a quasi-primary (whereas the anti-symmetric combination is not).
 This quasi-primary belongs to a reducible representation of the $\mathfrak{sl}(2, {\mathbb R})$ algebra generated by the zero modes of $J_a(z)$; which can be decomposed into irreps by separating the trace (constructed using the Killing form $\eta_{ab}$ of $\mathfrak{sl}(2, {\mathbb R})$) and the traceless parts.
 So the only normal ordered quasi-primaries we need to consider are:

 Note that these are a singlet ($j=0$) and a quintuplet ($j=2$) respectively of the $\mathfrak{sl}(2, {\mathbb R})$ algebra.